 Cala Violina is a charming part of the Maremma Grossetana, it’s located in the heart of the Natural Reserve of the Bandite di Scarlino, within the Protected Area of Local Interest of the Costiere di Scarlino.

 The Bandite di Scarlino is a forest complex of large size (about 8,700 hectares), which are part of the municipalities of Castiglione della Pescaia, Gavorrano, Scarlino and Follonica.
-The name Bandite, which may be confuse being in the Maremma, is derived by the announcements that were made for the sale of lots of woods.
-The Bandite have an adequate and efficient network of marked trails for hiking and mountain biking.
+Bandite is a name, which may be confuse being in the Maremma, is derived by the announcements that were made for the sale of lots of woods.
+This forest complex callad Bandite have an adequate and efficient network of marked trails for hiking and mountain biking.

 The most beautiful path of the area is undoubtedly the Costiere, which access is allowed only on foot, horseback or bicycle.
 The path reaches rocky coves of unquestionable beauty, like that of Cala Francese, Cala Martina and Cala Violina.